Phantom Sheep Productions

 audition and/or get to be part of your troupe?

-especially improv is something you are interested in being a
+If comedy, especially improv, is something you are interested in

 who went on to work professionally in theater, comedy, and the

-Jenny Taylor, and Devin Horan actually started off as Phantom
+Taylor, and Devin Horan actually started off as Phantom Sheep

-do not solicit resumes or otherwise beg for work (acting,
+PLEASE do not solicit resumes or otherwise beg for work

-will be advertised with the proper audition schedule and
+or business opportunity will be advertised with the proper

-application process as they arise.
-If you want to check out
+schedule and application process as they arise.
+If you are

 ...or do you

 really mean-" Hey, I'm into comedy too!
-Give me free advice or
+Let's collab!
+I

 success, we'd all be rich and famous.
 Most of us studied